 We talked about different parts that come on a recurve bow as you went through our suggested product list.
 This can be confusing if you don’t know what each of those things actually is.
 We want to give a bit more explanation about what the parts are and what to keep in mind when looking at those parts while shopping.

-When it comes to bow strings, the first thing to know is that the part you hold with your draw hand is known as the “center string serving” and the area where you place your arrow is the “nock.”
+When it comes to bow strings, the first thing to know is that the part you hold with your draw hand is known as the “center string serving” and the area where you put your arrow is the “nock.”
 The nock is typically a small piece of metal where you attach your string.
 This needs to be in a specific place and you should receive instructions about that with your bow.

 Not all bows come with string but many do.